-The proposed cost of and financial plan for the public transportation facility.

-The general reputation, qualifications, industry experience, and financial capacity of the private entity.

-The proposed design, operation, and feasibility of the public transportation facility.

-Any other criteria, including prequalification under rules promulgated by the department or through 1933 PA 170, that the department considers necessary or appropriate in the best interests of this state or the people of this state.
+- o The proposed cost of and financial plan for the public transportation facility. - The general reputation, qualifications, industry experience, safety record, labor record, and financial capacity of the private entity. - The proposed design, operation, and feasibility of the public transportation facility. - To the extent permitted by federal law, the proposed plan of the private entity to individuals authorized to work in the United States work relating to the public transportation facility. - o Any other criteria, including prequalification under rules promulgated by the department or through 1933 PA 170, that the department considers necessary or appropriate in the best interests of this state or the people of this state.